ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-troubleshooting.md

 ### HCX user interface token timeout
 {: #hcxclient-troubleshooting-hcx-ui-issues}

-Typically, if the VMware vCenter Server® user interface has been opened for some time you might encounter a timeout in the HCX™ user interface, because the login token to the HCX Manager server timed out.
+Typically, if the {{site.data.keyword.vcf-auto}} user interface has been opened for some time you might encounter a timeout in the HCX™ user interface, because the login token to the HCX Manager server timed out.
 Log out of the vSphere web user interface and back in to refresh the token.

 ### HCX Client user interface displaying “NaN” for all metrics on the dashboard screen
 {: #hcxclient-troubleshooting-nan-display}